Rad-vertising, or How Streaming Services and Brands are Using 90s Nostalgia To Drive Performance

-Before we get into the terminology, we thought you might like to have a baseline definition for Connected TV to get you started.
+Before we get into the industry terminology, we thought you might like to have a baseline Connected TV definition to get you started.

-We start with some terms you may have heard when people discuss Connected TV / Performance TV as a whole.
-Because it’s still relatively new, there are a couple of competing labels that have cropped up.
-Rest assured, they mean the exact same thing.
+Is OTT the same as Connected TV?
+Great question!
+Let’s start with some terms you may have heard when people discuss Connected TV and Performance TV as a whole.
+Because it’s still relatively new, there are a couple of competing labels that have cropped up recently: OTT and IPTV.

 > OTT/CTV Devices | OTT & Connected TV devices connect to your TV to allow for a continuous stream of content – meaning that as long as your internet connection is not disrupted, you don’t need to wait for an entire piece of content to download before hitting play.
 Popular examples are Roku, Chromecast, Amazon Fire Stick, Apple TV, and the major gaming consoles.

-There’s quite a few ways content and inventory in the Connected TV ecosystem are discussed.
-Here’s a number of the most common terms.
+There are quite a few ways content and inventory in the Connected TV ecosystem are discussed.
+Here are a number of the most common terms.

 > Full-Episode Player (FEP) | “Full-episode player” (FEP) refers to professionally produced, TV-like content that can appear on any device type, across both apps and web browsers.
 This means that the content is television length, typically 30-60 minutes, with commercial breaks in between.
 FEP content is inclusive of things like the news, stand-up comedy, cooking shows, etc.